 Culzean Castle is also available for accommodation and wedding ceremonies, and within the Castle you will find a good collection of pictures, an armoury with hundreds of pistols and swords, and 18th-century furniture.
 Your tour offers a choice between a visit to both the castle and country park, or just the country park on its own.

 The Country Park, with over 500 acres surrounding the castle, offers a variety of countryside to explore, including woodland walks, a Swan Pond, and cliff top walks, although you should be aware that the cliffs have a 150ft drop into the sea below.

 When you pass under the clock tower, you arrive at the castle shop, and further on, the cafe in the old stables.
 Hailed as one of the finest Georgian castles in Scotland, there’s also a visitor centre, ranger service and two restaurants serving excellent food.

 It wouldn’t be a true Scottish castle without a ghost story, and Culzean has many.
-One ghost is thought to be a Kennedy ancestor, a ghostly piper, who plays the pipes in the castle grounds in celebration of the marriages of Kennedy Clan family members.

 In 1976 two tourists reported seeing a misty shape moving up the oval staircase, and this could be the ghost of a princess who was killed in the Green Room, and who now haunts the castle and rearranges the furniture.
 This has been sighted many times.